SUMMER MUSIC INSTITUTE

 Registration Information

-Registration is open to any middle or high school student with at least 2 years of previous musical experience in orchestra or choir.
+Registration is open to any middle or high school student with at least two years of previous musical experience in orchestra or choir.
 No audition is required.
-To guarantee your spot, register by June 1.

 Tuition